testjavascript/nodejs-integration-tests-best-practices/README.md

 :white_check_mark: **Do:** On why E2E these are always needed and unit tests only sometimes.

 Always run few E2E, selectively write some unit test in the precense of logic and algorithms (great article).
-InteThis bullet will get written in 2 days ⏱
+Integration can not find out configuration issues, misunderstaingThis bullet will get written in 2 days ⏱

 <br/>